microsoft/FluidFramework/examples/hosts/hosts-sample/README.md

 return response;
 ```

 It also defines an api, `getAbsoluteUrl` which takes 2 arguments, `resolvedUrl` and `relativeUrl`.
 It creates a url for
 the created container with any data store path given in the relative url.

 #### Drivers

-Similar to how the loader defers certain tasks to the host it also defers how to establish a connection to a Fluid
+Similar to how the loader delegates certain tasks to the host it also defers how to establish a connection to a Fluid
 service to a set of driver code.
 This allows the loader to be agnostic to the wire protocol a Fluid service may
 define so long as code is provided that correctly implements the loader's driver interface.

-In this example the Routerlicious driver is used `@fluidframework/routerlicious-driver`.
-But drivers also exist to
+In this example the Routerlicious driver is used to communicate with a Tinylicious server.
+Other drivers also exist to
 talk to OneDrive/SharePoint.

 Creating this is simple